IntelLabs/asl-interpreter/README.md

     opam install odoc
     opam install ocamlformat

+    opam install alcotest # only needed for testing

     # On OSX, you may need to use this command to install zarith
     env CFLAGS="-I$HOME/homebrew/include/" LDFLAGS="-L$HOME/homebrew/lib/" opam install zarith